SeAMKedu/DecawaveUWBwithPython/README.md

 ## Exercise 1

 Make a Python program, which estimates the position of the tag from the data collected from Decawave UWB system.
-The anchor coordinates and the range measurements are obtained from this file.
+The anchor coordinates and the range measurements are obtained from file [decawavedatafloor.txt](example/decawavedatafloor.txt).
+The contents of the data file are described [Sample test data](#sample-test-data)